 The clinical, internship, practicum, or externship sites associated with the college's allied health programs require background investigations on incoming students to ensure the safety of the patients treated by students in the program.
 Therefore, all students enrolled in programs that require students to be placed in practicum/lab courses or be placed in any clinical, internship, externship, or practicum setting will be required to have a criminal background investigation conducted by a college-approved firm specializing in background investigations for healthcare workers.
 Criminal background checks are valid for one year if the student maintains continuous OFTC enrollment unless the clinical, internship, practicum, or externship site requests a new check.
-The student will be assessed a non-refundable fee for the cost of the background investigation as part of his/her semester matriculation fees by OFTC.
-Additional costs may be incurred for criminal background investigations processed outside of the state of Georgia.
 Students must place their order online through the approved vendor when their instructor gives notice.
 By signing the consent agreement, the student releases Oconee Fall Line Technical College from liability.
 Any students submitting a premature or duplicate request will be charged the fee for all requests processed.